Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Experiments

 \section{Experiments}

 In this section, we demonstrate the effectiveness of our proposed method over several vision and language models.
 First we show the effect of the proposed method for the fine-grained N:M structured sparsity on the neural gradients.
 Then we combine this method with the fine-grained N:M transposable-weights method \citep{Hubara2021AcceleratedSN}, allowing the acceleration with N:M structured sparsity in all training GEMM.
 Moreover, we show the combination of N:M structured sparsity in all training GEMM with 8-bit quantization achieving non or small accuracy degradation.
-Then, we show the results of applying greedy fine-grained N:M structured sparsity on the activations.
-Finally, we combine the greedy fine-grained N:M structured sparsity on the weights and activations to achieve state-of-the-art results in the deployment of a model that is similar to 2-bit quantization in terms of bit-operations (BOPS) \cite{wang2020differentiable}.
-Experiments details appear in \cref{sec:AppExpdetails}.
+Experimental details appear in \cref{sec:AppExpdetails}.

 Notice that, while the Nvidia A100 tensor core supports sparse GEMM operation with 2:4 structured pruning, their software only supports it for inference (weights pruning) and not for training.
 Since there is currently no support for our method in any AI accelerator, we cannot show an actual training time reduction.
-This is the common practice in the neural network compression literature, where the algorithms often appear before the hardware that can support them.
-For example, though we can find FP8 training publications since 2019 \citep{Sun2019Hybrid8F}, only recently did Nvidia announce their first GPU that supports the FP8 format (H100)
+Therefore, in \cref{sec:AppOverhead}, we attempt to estimate when neural gradient pruning is efficient by comparing the number of operations required for finding MVUE mask with the computation gain achieved.
+We note, that this is the common practice in the neural network compression literature, where the algorithms often appear before the hardware that can support them.
+For example, though we can find FP8 training publications since 2019 \citep{Sun2019Hybrid8F}, only recently did Nvidia announce their first GPU that supports the FP8 format (H100).